Skip to main content

 Quitline services across Australia have Aboriginal and Torres Strait Islander counsellors who are ready to empower Aboriginal and Torres Strait Islander people who want to quit smoking or vaping.
 They can also support Community who are using vapes to quit the smokes.

-To get Culturally sensitive support to quit anywhere across Australia, call 13 7848 and ask to speak with an Aboriginal and Torres Strait Islander counsellor.
+To get Culturally sensitive support to quit anywhere across Australia, call 13 7848 and ask to speak with a counsellor for Aboriginal and Torres Strait Islander communities

 Ready to yarn about quitting?

-Call Aboriginal Quitline when you’re ready to yarn about quitting on 13 7848 from 8am – 8pm Monday to Friday, and ask to speak with an Aboriginal counsellor when you call.
+When you’re ready to yarn about quitting call 13 7848 and ask to speak with a counsellor for Aboriginal and Torres Strait Islander communities.
 That way we can link you in with the right service from the start.
-Or, you can fill out the callback form using the button below and an Aboriginal Quitline counsellor will call you back as soon as possible.
+Or, you can fill out the callback form using the button below and a counsellor will call you back as soon as possible.

-When someone gets counselling through Aboriginal Quitline, they work with the same counsellor the whole way through the quitting process and we bring our ways and traditions of yarning into the counselling.
+When someone gets counselling through the service, they work with the same counsellor the whole way through the quitting process and we bring our ways and traditions of yarning into the counselling.

 We respect Men’s and Women’s Business.
 If you want to speak to a woman, you can.
 If you want to speak to a man, you can.

 There’s no pressure to do anything you’re not ready to do.
 It’s all about giving our Communities the support they need to quit smoking or vaping with Culture at the centre of everything we do.
-Aboriginal Quitline counsellors can also support you if you are using e-cigarettes to stop smoking and can help you stop vaping.
+The counsellors can also support you if you are using vapes to stop smoking and can help you stop vaping.

-When you're ready to yarn about quitting and you do call Aboriginal Quitline, ask to speak with an Aboriginal counsellor.
+When you're ready to yarn about quitting and you do call 13 7848, ask to speak with a counsellor for Aboriginal and Torres Strait Islander communities.
 That way we can link you in with the right service from the start.

 Meet Jamara